pretix/pretix-docs/docs/topics/event-series.md

  - product quotas
  - check-in rules

-These parameters can be unified across several dates, or adjusted for each one individually.
+These settings can be adjusted for each individual date, but you can also create several dates with unified settings in a single step.
+For more information, see [Creating and editing dates in the event series](#creating-and-editing-dates-in-the-event-series).

 We recommend creating an **event series** in use cases such as the following: